Radio-Orienteering News and Results

 For Southern California

 Hidden transmitter hunting under international rules (also called radio-orienteering, fox-tailing, foxhunting and ARDF) now takes place regularly in southern California.
 Some participants are training for upcoming national and international competitions, but most are just out there for fun and exercise.
-Here's the latest information on these informal sessions.
+Here's the latest information on these informal sessions, with the most recent first.

-Results and photos from the session at Hillcrest Park on May 10, 2025 will be available here soon.
+Results and photos from the session in San Diego on May 16, 2026 will be available here soon.

 Hillcrest Park ARDF